malli2017/location-service-workshop/assignments/assignment-4-building-images.md

 1. Create a bash script that prints the environment variable MY_NAME.

 1. Create a Dockerfile that that runs that script

+### Optional: Packaging a Java application

+This exercise can only be done from the build-server.

+1. Install maven

+       sudo apt install -y maven

+       cd /home/ubuntu/location-service-workshop/location-service
+       mvn clean verify

+1. Build the java app

+       docker build -t java-app:new .

+1. What do you see when you try to run it?